Wilson loops in exact holographic RG flows at zero and finite temperature: Conclusion

 In the thermal case we have shown that the corresponding RG flow background is in deconfined phase.
 However, it should be noted that the dependence of the energy scale on the dilaton (see fig.~\ref{fig:scalefactorT}) has been indicated that we can not achieve the deep IR.

 It would be interesting to perform more careful analysis of the quark-antiquark potential for the confining case.
 In particular, it is relevant to find out if there any possibility for tuning of the background to reproduce the Cornell potential.
 Another relevant issue is to compute the Regge spectrum of the holographic mesons.
+It is also interesting to apply stability analysis to Wilson loop configurations as it was done in \cite{Stab}.